 This paper presents a systematic security analysis of the Model Context Protocol (MCP) specification, an emerging standard for connecting large language models to external tools and data sources.
 We identify critical prompt injection vulnerabilities that arise when LLM agents interact with tool ecosystems through MCP, demonstrating how malicious tool descriptions, poisoned context, and crafted responses can compromise agent behavior across the protocol boundary.

-Prior work on prompt injection has focused primarily on direct interactions between users and models, or on retrieval-augmented generation (RAG) pipelines.
-The unique security challenges posed by standardized tool protocols like MCP -- where trust boundaries between the model, the protocol layer, and tool servers become blurred -- have received comparatively little attention.
+MCP has emerged as a widely adopted open standard for integrating LLMs with external tools, databases, and services, seeing rapid adoption across major AI platforms and development environments.
+This expanded capability surface dramatically increases both the utility and the risk profile of these systems.
+Prior work on prompt injection focused primarily on direct user-model interactions or RAG pipelines, while the unique security challenges posed by standardized tool protocols -- where trust boundaries between the model, the protocol layer, and tool servers become blurred -- received comparatively little attention.
 This paper addresses that gap with a formal analysis of MCP's attack surface.

 We conducted a specification-level security audit of the Model Context Protocol, examining each protocol message type, capability negotiation mechanism, and tool invocation pattern for potential injection vectors.
 Our analysis covered the full lifecycle of an MCP session: initialization, tool discovery, context assembly, tool invocation, and response processing.
 For each stage, we identified points where untrusted data could influence model behavior.